-Product recall is a process taken by the manufacturer, importer and wholesaler to remove or withdraw a particular products and/or cosmetics from all links of distribution.

-The removal or withdrawal may be due to critical quality defects discovered or serious adverse drug reactions reported which might cause health risks to users of the products/cosmetics.
+- 7.1 Product recall is a process taken by the manufacturer, importer and wholesaler to remove or withdraw a particular product/cosmetic from all links of distribution. - 7.2 The removal or withdrawal may be due to critical quality defects discovered or serious adverse drug reactions reported which might cause health risks to users of the products/cosmetics.